BilkentCompGen/BilkentCompGen.github.io/team/_posts/2022-03-01-gamze-güliter.md

 alumni: false
 ---

-Gamze is now employed as an intern at [Vivoo](https://vivoo.io/) and still voluntering in Alkan Lab.
+Gamze joined Alkan LAb as an Introdoction to Research Student in Spring 2002.
+She is now employed as an intern at [Vivoo](https://vivoo.io/) and still voluntering in Alkan Lab.

 ### Education
 - B. Sc., Computer Engineering, 2018-present